luminescent/FSharpContinuousPropertyTesting/readme.md

   * The build scrips

 Put `build.fsx` and `build.cmd` in the solution folder.
 The first is the `Fake` build file. `build.cmd` calls on targets from the build file.
 Call `build.cmd Build` to run the build, and `build.cmd Watch` to run builds and tests continuously.

+### Talk Outlined

+Current situation in the industry: example based testing.

+Definiton of property testing: what is a property?
+How does that change our way of thinking when writing tests?
+Property is a relationship between the input and the output of a function.
+Why?
+Generate random input to cover a multitude of scenarios.
+Examples of properties: adding items to shopping carts, 0 as a neutral element for addition etc.

+More involved example: shuffle function!

+Coding examples - FizzBuzz, max element of array